Home » Recipes » Healthy Breakfasts » Pancakes, Waffles and French Toast » Gluten Free Pumpkin Waffles

 For the Pumpkin Waffles

-• Pumpkin Puree: If you’re using homemade puree, be sure to drain it very well.
+• Pumpkin Puree – Make sure to use real pumpkin puree and not pumpkin pie filling.
+If you’re using homemade pumpkin puree, be sure to drain it very well.
+Canned pumpkin tends to give more consistent results.

-• Vanilla Extract: Use a high-quality brand for the best results.
+• Vanilla Extract – Use a high-quality brand of pure vanilla for the best results.

 For the Vanilla Pecan Syrup

-• Maple Syrup: Pure maple syrup is the way to go.
-Artificial varieties tend to be quite unhealthy.
+• Maple Syrup – Pure maple syrup is the way to go.
+Artificial pancake syrup just doesn’t compare!

-• Vanilla Bean Paste: This gives you amazing vanilla flavor, and the little specks of vanilla bean are a nice touch.
+• Vanilla Bean Paste – This gives you amazing vanilla flavor, and the little specks of vanilla bean are a nice touch.
+You can use vanilla bean paste as a 1:1 substitute for vanilla extract, and vice versa (in the waffles and the vanilla syrup).

 A waffle broken into four sections on a plate with a few chopped pecans and a fork